top of page

 There’s only one way to find out – experience it yourself

-Loltún means Flower Stone (Lol–Tún) in Mayan and is also the name of the largest and most significant cave system in Yucatán (Grutas de Lol-Tún).
+Loltún means Flower Stone (Lol–Tún) in Mayan and is the name of the largest cave system in Yucatán (Grutas de Lol-Tún).

-One chamber features two limestone pillars, known as Lol and Tún.
-Casa Loltún is likewise built on two pillars – the main house and the apartment house.
+One chamber holds two limestone pillars , Lol and Tún – just like Casa Loltún, built on two pillars: the main house and the apartments.

-The cave also holds 145 ancient paintings and petroglyphs, believed to be created by the Maya during the Late Preclassic Era (400 BC – 100 AD).
+The cave contains 145 ancient paintings and petroglyphs, likely created by the Maya during the Late Preclassic Era (400 BC – 100 AD).

 The Maya civilization spanned a vast region covering southeastern Mexico and parts of northern Central America.